ant-cantu/Hello-Bird/README.md

 ## About Hello Dragon

 This is a simple flappy bird clone I made for Android.
-This was made using the Unity Engine.
+This is my version of "Hello World" with Unity.
+This project was developed using the Unity Engine.
 I made this to familiarize myself with the Unity software, and get back into coding in C#.

 ## Built With